Eric-Friedman-666/spiir-eric-super-spiir/gstlal-spiir/README.md

  - `cohfar-assignfar-silent-time`: Do not assign FARs to zerolag events during this time from the start of the pipeline.
 This is to avoid unstable FAR assignment at the beginning due to insufficient background collection.
  - `cohfar-assignfar-input-fname`: All the zerolags will be assigned a FAR which is maximum of FARs from given files.
  - `cohfar-assignfar-refresh-interval`The FAR file or files will be refreshed at multiples of this interval.
+ - `cohfar-assignfar-refresh-offset`An offset to add between writing and reading marginalized stats files.
+This is to avoid a write/read race condition.
+(See #92)
  - `ht-gate-threshold`: the values of the whitened data in each detector will be compared with this threshold.
 If it is over this threshold, it will be reset to zero.
 This is to remove obvious high-amplitude glitches.
  - `cuda-postcoh-snglsnr-thresh`: threshold to pick single triggers from each detector to do coherent searches, default is 4.0.
  - `cuda-postcoh-hist-trials`: number of time-shifts to collect background histogram, usually set to 100.
 Each time-shift is 0.1 second apart.
  - `cuda-postcoh-detrsp-fname`: the detector response file, which contains the sampled U and arrival time difference matrices, used to generate coherent SNR and skymap.
  - `cuda-postcoh-detrsp-refresh-interval`: reread the detrsp-fname specified above at multiples of this interval.
 This is to capture the change of the location of Earth every single day.
+ - `cuda-postcoh-detrsp-refresh-offset`: An offset to add between writing and reading the detrsp file.
+This is to avoid a write/read race condition.
+(See #92)
  - `cuda-postcoh-output-skymap`: threshold to output skymap, normally set to 7.
 If it is set to 0, will not output skymaps at all.
  - `check-time-stamp`: check if the data is continously flowing in the pipeline.
  - `finalsink-output-prefix`: the prefix for the zerolag output files.